-- Microfiltration, reverse osmosis, and UV (used by opens in a new windowOrange County Water District’s groundwater replenishment system, Los Angeles, USA)
+- Microfiltration, reverse osmosis, and UV (used by opens in a new windowOrange County Water District’s groundwater replenishment system, Los Angeles, USA), read the case study

 - Biogas generation through anaerobic digestion and methane capture – often employed by large scale wastewater treatment plants (WWTPs) to recover resources, treat biosolids, and mitigate greenhouse gas emissions

 Lack of sanitation is not the only reason for implementing resource recovery strategies.
 Outdated treatment systems and unremoved nutrients and emerging contaminants are also hazardous to human and ocean health. ref In addition, resources recovered from sewage waste can be valuable, ranging from freshwater to scarce metals.
 If done well, resource recovery can create value from waste and contribute to entirely closed loop systems by generating electricity, water, and heat energy needed for treatment, as exemplified by the Janicki Omniprocessor (see description below).
 This technology can improve or replace existing inadequate treatment systems.

 Two operations are presented in more detail below, offering examples of container-based and municipal-scale innovations.